-The parent must submit written authorization for the student to self-administer the medication each school year.
-In a school that does not have a school nurse or school nursing services, the student’s parent or guardian must submit written verification from the prescribing professional which documents that an assessment of the student’s knowledge and skills to safely possess and use an asthma inhaler in a school setting has been completed.

-If the charter school employs a school nurse or provides school nursing services under another arrangement, the school nurse or other appropriate party must assess the student’s knowledge and skills to safely possess and use an asthma inhaler in a school setting and enter into the student’s school health record a plan to implement safe possession and use of asthma inhalers;

-6. Medications:

-a. that are used off school grounds;

-b. that are used in connection with athletics or extracurricular activities; or

-c. that are used in connection with activities that occur before or after the regular school day

-are not governed by this policy.

-[NOTE: The provisions of paragraph 6 are optional and the school board may choose to include or exclude any of the provisions specified.]

-.
-Nonprescription Medication
+C. Nonprescription Medication

 A secondary student may possess and use nonprescription pain relief in a manner consistent with the labeling, if the charter school has received written authorization from the student’s parent or guardian permitting the student to self-administer the medication.
 The parent or guardian must submit written authorization for the student to self-administer the medication each school year.
 The charter school may revoke a student’s privilege to possess and use nonprescription pain relievers if the charter school determines that the student is abusing the privilege.
 This provision does not apply to the possession or use of any drug or product containing ephedrine or pseudoephedrine as its sole active ingredient or as one of its active ingredients.
 Except as stated in this paragraph, only prescription medications are governed by this policy.